gibson042/syrup/draft-specification.md

 ### Symbols

-Symbols are a string-like value which represents an identifier.
+Symbols are string-like values which represent identifiers.

-Symbols are serialized with the size (number of octets used to represent the symbol), followed by a `'` and then the octets representing the symbol.
+Symbols are serialized as the size of the data (number of octets), followed by a `'` and then the UTF-8 octets representing the symbol's text.

-The size is a base 10 string format beginning with the most significant digit until the least significant digit.
+The size is a sequence of ASCII decimal digits beginning with the most significant digit until the least significant digit.

 #### Examples